<img src="https://api.socedo.com/trk/3sBnW" alt="" width="1" height="1" style="display:none">

 1. Think Like a Journalist Writing the Subject Line

 Journalists understand the importance of a headline.
-If they do not catch the reader’s attention immediately, the article will not reach a wide audience.
+The article will not reach a wide audience if they do not catch the reader’s attention immediately.
 Attention-grabbing subject lines are no different.
-In fact, 35% of recipients open their emails based on the subject line.
+35% of recipients open their emails based on the subject line.

 2. One Thing and One Thing Only